The dodo lily or orange ifafa lily as Cyrtanthus brachyscyphus is commonly known, was scientifically earlier called C. parviflorus.

 The leaves appear concurrently with the flowers.
 They are strap-shaped, about 5 mm wide.

 The flowers are smaller than on some of the more spectacular Cyrtanthus relatives, but the plant makes up for that by being easy to grow.
 The flower tubes widen slightly to their mouths.
 The perianths are about 4,5 cm long.

 The pointed corolla lobes in picture form a zigzag pattern.
 Blooming happens through spring and summer.
 The purple, ripening fruits are ellipsoid.

-The dodo lily as Cyrtanthus brachyscyphus is sometimes commonly referred to, grows in summer rainfall moist grasslands or on stream banks in KwaZulu-Natal or the Eastern Province.
 The red tube flowers and hollow flower stems are typical of the Cyrtanthus genus.
 Several Cyrtanthus species flower best shortly after veld fires.

 The species distribution is in southern KwaZulu-Natal or the east of the Eastern Cape.

 Dodo lilies grow in summer rainfall moist grasslands or along streambanks.
 The species is not considered to be threatened in its habitat early in the twenty first century (Gledhill, 1981; www.pacificbulbsociety.org; http://redlist.sanbi.org).